Anita Page: Silent films and early talkies

 When not working on films, she was busy with studio photographer George Hurrell creating publicity shots.
 She was one of his early subjects, and her photograph was his first to be published.
 MGM played up her heritage in these press releases such as this 1932 blurb: "She is that rarest and most interesting type of beauty...A Spanish blonde" and dubbed her "a blonde, blue-eyed Latin".

 During the early 1930s, she was one of Hollywood's busier actresses.
 She was the leading lady to Lon Chaney, Buster Keaton, Robert Montgomery, Clark Gable and others.
-She was involved romantically with Gable briefly during that time.
+It has been said that was involved romantically with Gable briefly during that time, although there is no specific evidence of this.
+She said she worked with him and liked him but nothing more.
 At the height of her popularity, she received more fan mail than any other female star except Greta Garbo and received several marriage proposals from Benito Mussolini in the mail.

 Retirement

 When her contract expired in 1933, she announced her retirement from acting at the age of 23 because she'd been denied a pay raise.
 She made one more movie, Hitch Hike to Heaven, in 1936 and then retired fully from acting.
 Later, Page claimed that Irving Thalberg had offered her the starring role in three movies if she would sleep with him, which she refused.